anionic/jpl-nav/docs/TutorialMultithreaded.md

 Observe that we may exit the loop without exhausting all solutions, so we make sure we close the query.

-## Nesting Queries in the same JVM Thread
+## Nesting queries in the same JVM thread

 As stated, once a Query is activated in a JVM thread, a Prolog engine is attached to the thread (and the query).
 The thread itself can issue nested queries of different sort and they will all make use of the same engine without blocking.
 This is good.